 Accounting Tips to Help Your Business Thrive

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »It's accounting 101, the standard rules of figuring out how your business is doing: You enter your revenue, subtract expenses, and the rest is profit or loss.
+Opinions expressed by Entrepreneur contributors are their own.It's accounting 101, the standard rules of figuring out how your business is doing: You enter your revenue, subtract expenses, and the rest is profit or loss.
 These are the rules known as GAAP, or generally accepted accounting principles.

 Now, one entrepreneur says you're wrong to use GAAP to manage your business.
 Here's why: Mike Michalowicz, author of The Toilet Paper Entrepreneur, says GAAP has a problem when it comes to growing your business into a smash success: GAAP pays you last.

 While knowing how to state your finances in GAAP is important for many uses -- if you're a public company for reporting to the Securities and Exchange Commission, for instance, or if you're a fast-growing startup hoping to get investors or go public in the future.
 But when it comes to running your business day-to-day and making decisions, Michalowicz argues that entrepreneurs need to break out of this mentality and pay themselves first instead.

 He advocates putting your income way up high in the statement as a fixed cost.
 Then, you'll be forced to be more creative in how you manage the business, finding ways to cut other costs.

 He calls it Profit First Accounting.
 By putting your income and a profit deduction up top, the expenses come down below, leaving them to be cut to make the books balance.
 With traditional GAAP, your salary and profit is at the bottom, and we all know what happens there -- if you have a bad month, your income disappears.